The following explains how the Accounting Act section 3-3b, second subsection, is complied with at SpareBank 1 SMN.

 Deviations from point 10 of the Code of Practice: None

 The board members’ fees that are recommended by the election committee and adopted by the supervisory board are not performance-related, and no options are issued to the directors.
 The board of directors’ chair and deputy chair are remunerated separately, and directors participating in board committees receive additional remuneration for doing so.
 None of the directors appointed by the supervisory board perform any task for the group beyond that of serving on the board of directors.
-Further information on compensation to the board of directors and board committees is shown in note 20 in the annual report.
+Further information on compensation to the board of directors and board committees is shown in the report on management pay.

 Deviations from point 11 of the Code of Practice: None